Lawrence Joseph Lincoln

-Lawrence Joseph "Abe" Lincoln (January 2, 1909 – June 27, 2000) was a native of Harbor Beach, Michigan and lieutenant general in the United States Army.
+Lawrence Joseph Lincoln (January 2, 1909 – June 27, 2000) was a native of Harbor Beach, Michigan and lieutenant general in the United States Army.
 He was commanding officer of Fort Sam Houston for the period June 1967–August 1968.

 Early life and education

 Lincoln was born January 2, 1909, on the family farm near Harbor Beach, Michigan.
 His parents were Burr Buchanan Lincoln and school teacher Esther Elizabeth Hoare Lincoln.
 He had two sisters and two brothers.
 A 1926 graduate of Harbor Beach High School, he attended the Ferris Institute, Western State College and George Washington University.
 His older brother George graduated from United States Military Academy (USMA) in 1929, leaving a vacancy in political appointments to the school.
 US Congressman Louis C. Cramton appointed Lawrence to the fill the vacancy.
 In addition to his scholastic achievements, he was athletically inclined.

 Military career

-After his 1933 USMA graduation at the top five percent of his class, Lincoln was commissioned into the United States Army Corps of Engineers.
+After graduating from USMA class of 1933 in the top five percent of his class, Lincoln was commissioned into the United States Army Corps of Engineers.
 He later studied civil engineering at Princeton University, graduating in 1937.
 Lincoln then served as an instructor at the USMA from 1938 to 1942.

 During WWII, he was on the 1943-44 planning staff of Admiral Lord Louis Mountbatten, Supreme Allied Commander, Southeast Asia Theater.
 He served on the US–Soviet Joint Commission in 1945, following the end of WWII.
 Following the end of the war, Lincoln was awarded the Army Distinguished Service Medal for his over-all contributions as part of the War Department General Staff, during World War II.